nawidtechlabs/Sentinel-SOC-Investigation-Lab/README.md

 | socadmin | 12 | Lab account — specifically targeted |
 | Test | 2 | Common default account guess |

 **Key Finding:** Accounts named scanner, scans, and scan do not exist on this machine.
-Three non-existent accounts being targeted with identical attempt counts is a strong indicator of automated credential stuffing tooling cycling through a wordlist — not a human manually guessing passwords.
+Three non-existent accounts targeted with identical attempt counts is a strong indicator of automated credential stuffing tooling cycling through a wordlist.

 ---

 ## Phase 3 — Attack Timeline Analysis

-**Objective:** Understand exactly when the attack started, how it evolved, and what the timing pattern reveals about the threat actor's behavior.
+**Objective:** Understand exactly when the attack started, how it evolved, and what the timing pattern reveals about the threat actor.

 ```kql
 SecurityEvent